 For the frequency separation between two standalone NB-IoT carriers or between a standalone NB-IoT and a GSM carrier of different operators, the existing practice of frequency separation between two GSM carriers of different operators should be used, i.e. 200 kHz frequency spacing between channel edges.

-Such arrangement is possible provided that deployment of these technologies is coordinated between operators.
+Such arrangement is possible provided that deployment of these cellular systems is coordinated between operators.

 In conclusion, Standalone NB-IoT operation shall comply with following minimum separation requirements